4d/4d-for-ios/docs/Detailform-SvgFileCustomTemplate.md

 ios:values="f1,f2,f3,f4,f5,f6,f7,f8,f9"
 ```

-**f1,f2,f3,f4,f5,f6,f7,f8,f9 IDs** refer to avaiblable fields to be displayed in your detail form : will allow you to drag and drop as many fields as you defined.
+**f1,f2,f3,f4,f5,f6,f7,f8,f9 IDs**: Refer to avaiblable fields to be displayed in your detail form.
+This will allow you to drag and drop as many fields as you define.

 ## Areas position, height and width and type
-You will be able to define position, height and width for all your fields like for the [Custom list view tutorial](creating-custom-listform.html).
+You can define position, height, and width for all of your fields like  we did for the [Custom list view tutorial](creating-listform.html).

 ### Duplicated field properties